Free NVIDIA-Certified Professional: AI Infrastructure (NCP-AII) Practice Questions

 A systems engineer is deploying containerized GPU workloads on a DGX cluster using Slurm with Pyxis and Enroot.
 Users need to run NGC containers without requiring elevated privileges.
 How does the Pyxis and Enroot combination enable unprivileged container execution in Slurm?

-- Pyxis runs Docker inside each job with --privileged flag, while Enroot handles GPU device isolation
+- Pyxis runs Docker with the --privileged flag inside each allocation, while Enroot handles the GPU device passthrough and isolation between jobs

-- Enroot pre-converts all NGC images to static binaries that run without containerization, with Pyxis managing the conversion cache
+- Enroot pre-converts NGC images into self-contained static binaries that execute without any container runtime at all, with Pyxis managing the conversion cache across successive jobs

 A data center architect is designing a DGX SuperPOD deployment using BlueField DPUs for network acceleration.
 The DPUs should offload network processing from the host CPUs.
 What functions can BlueField DPUs offload in a DGX cluster?

-- Network packet processing, RDMA operations, storage virtualization, and security functions like encryption - freeing host CPUs for AI workloads
+- Network packet processing, RDMA, storage virtualization, and security functions such as encryption, freeing host CPUs for AI work

-- GPU computation offload when host GPUs are busy with training workloads
+- GPU computation offload to the DPU's onboard Arm cores and accelerators when the host H100 GPUs are saturated with training workloads

-- NVLink traffic routing between GPUs within the DGX node
+- NVLink and NVSwitch traffic routing between GPUs within the DGX node, reducing load on the internal GPU fabric

 An engineer needs to authenticate to the NGC (NVIDIA GPU Cloud) container registry to pull optimized deep learning containers for DGX nodes.
 What is the correct authentication method for NGC container registry access?